natalia-mus/MyEntertainment/README.md

 Project was built according to MVVM architecture pattern.
 It uses Dagger2 for dependency injection.

-As a work is still in progress, application - for now - doesn't allow to delete or edit items, but those functionalities are going to be allowed in the near future.
+As a work is still in progress, application - for now - doesn't allow to edit items, but this functionality is going to be allowed in the near future.

+<br/><br/>
+### <b> update: </b>

+Now deleting items is possible - in order to delete item user needs to tap and hold one.